pingswept/me30-website/content/logistics/weekly-emails.md

 **Where to get hands-on help if you're totally new to electronics:**

-ME 30 Learning Assistants will be standing by in NOLOP from 3:00 - 8:30pm on Wed., Thurs., Fri., 9/9 to 9/11.
-Drop in to get help building the Class #1 circuit!
+ME 30 Learning Assistants will be standing by in NOLOP during the following times in the first week of class.
+Drop in to get help building the Class #1 circuit or figuring out what all the components are in your kit.
+- Wed., 9/9, 3:00-8:30pm
+- Thu., 9/10, 3:00-8:30pm
+- Fri., 9/11, 10am-12pm, 2:30-4:30pm

 **Resources for your learning for Week 1:**